Mochimochi07/Readme/README.md

 Honestly its not beneficial to learn it.
 Lets just say that the reality of that is just Simulating the problems in a computer. the problems that data scientist and mathematicians can simulate witthin a short time.
-Thats the bad news.
+That is the bad news.

 The good news is that I still have that competitiveness but its for Hackathon only.
 Yes, only for generating good apps because thats what i feel like doing.
-Like how artists level in music but mine is just in apps andd modifications. yeah, i also have that skill bit in apps and i had trained for it long ago.
+Like my fave artist level in music but mine is just in apps andd modifications. yeah, i also have that skill but in apps and i had trained for it long ago.
+An example for that is how i can make apps with just a mug and a spoon.
+I dont tap the mug with a spoon.
+The modification of this is just art and physics.
+You cant modify the mug because it will electrify the consumer but you can use the surroundings. the spoon and the kettle can be modified into one. where the kettle can have a drill effect with a dettacheable spoon upon it as a whisk.
+And No..you dont bbeat eggs with it.
+While you have a coffee powder in your mug you can just use the modified Kettle spoon as a kettle with a whisk.
+Then there you go you just got yourself a coffee mug product.